abhyaasa/Svadhyaya/dev-notes.md

 - the angular compiler is told not to include debug information, such as dom state links

-## Flavors
+## Flavors and data directory structure

 You test and build with the current **flavor** of your choice.
 Change the flavor with `gulp flavor --name NAME`.
 The distribution comes with support for the `test` flavor, but that may not be the current flavor of distribution branches.

 There must be a subdirectory of `www/data/flavors` for every flavor in use, with structure similar to the test flavor.

 `./resources` link points to `./data/flavors/<current flavor>/resources/` of the current flavor for to keep the `ionic resources` command happy.

+There is a `data/FLAVOR` and `www/data/FLAVOR` directory for each `FLAVOR`.
+The former has a `cdecks` subdirectory and the latter `library` and `media` subdirectories.
+If a deck contains media file references, those files are in a subdirectory of the `media` directory named after the deck.

 ## Tools